Solar Panels Compatible With Aiper Flash 150

 When it comes to solar panels, it can handle panels from 11-24V VOC and up to 2A.
 This means that plugging a 100W solar panel into it would be a waste most of the time.

-If you find a compatible solar panel that doesn’t have a 3.5×1.35mm output but MC4 connectors, you can use an adapter like the Acopower MC4 to 3.5x1.35mm adapter.
+If you find a compatible solar panel that doesn’t have a 3.5×1.35mm output but MC4 connectors, you can use an adapter like the MagiDeal MC-4 to DC.

 In the table below, I will let you know whether the panel requires the adapter above or not.